EntchenEric/ShopwarePluginQuickstartGuide/addingRoutesInModules.md

 > __Note__
 >
-> Normaly, the fields are `sw-{field}-field` where Field is the field you want from [here](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-fundamentals/add-plugin-configuration#the-different-types-of-input-field)
+> Normaly, the fields are `sw-{field}` where Field is the render you want from [here](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-fundamentals/add-plugin-configuration#the-different-types-of-input-field)

-> __Warning__
->
-> Idk how but they somehow fucked up some of the fields e.g. the date field is NOT sw-date-field but sw-datepicker

 If you want to, you can also create a `[prefix]-jobs-detail.scss` file to add Styling.